This Twitter Bot Will Tell You Every Time The Trumps Unfollow Somebody On Twitter

-This past Tuesday evening, as the White House wound down after another tumultuous day, Counselor to the President, Kellyanne Conway was looking at Corgis on the internet.
+This past Tuesday evening, as the White House wound down after another tumultuous day, Counselor to the President, Kellyanne Conway was looking at corgis on the internet.

 Just after 8:30 P.M., Conway followed two corgi-related novelty Twitter accounts in rapid succession.
 First, it was @TheCutestCorgis (bio: "Because who doesn't love corgis?!?!") followed by @OhMyCorgi, a powerhouse cute pet account with over 685,000 followers.